Supergrow

 HubSpot CRM – Client Acquisition & Sales

-HubSpot CRM is a central customer-management platform that helps agencies track leads, manage deals and organise client relationships without juggling multiple tools.
+HubSpot CRM is widely used as a foundational marketing agency software stack for tracking leads, managing deals, and organizing client relationships without juggling multiple tools.
 It keeps emails, calls, notes and activity histories in one place, giving teams a clear view of every client and prospect.
-The lead generation marketing agencies handling multi-client pipelines provide an organised system for tracking outreach, follow-ups, and client communication.
+Lead-generation marketing agencies that manage multi-client pipelines provide an organized system for tracking outreach, follow-ups, and client communication.

 The HubSpot CRM integrates with marketing, sales, and service tools so teams can connect forms, calendars, emails and automation into one workflow.
 This helps agencies streamline onboarding, improve visibility across accounts, and maintain consistent processes as they scale.